goldstrike77/ansible-role-linux-mysql/README.md

   - Grouped by fingerprint and reported in descending order of query.
 - Security Safeguard Benchmark
   - Transparent Data Encryption (TDE) protects your critical data by enabling data-at-rest encryption in the database.
 It protects the privacy of your information, prevents data breaches and helps meet regulatory requirements.
+  - Configure TLS/SSL to encrypt client and cluster communications.
   - Encrypt/decrypt local or streaming backup in order to add another layer of protection to the backups.
-  - File system permissions protected when potential vulnerability exist.
+  - File system permissions protected when potential vulnerability exists.
-  - Authentication managerment makes IT infrastructures more secure by leveraging existing security rules and processes.
+  - Authentication management makes IT infrastructures more secure by leveraging existing security rules and processes.
-  - Ensure test database is not installed.
+  - Ensure the test database is not installed.
-  - Auditing provides monitoring and logging of connection and query activity that were performed on MySQL server.
-Information will be transferred to syslog like Graylog or ELK stack.
+  - Auditing provides monitoring and logging of connection and query activity that was performed on the MySQL server.
+Information will be transferred to the SIEM subsection like Graylog or ELK stack.
 - Failover
-  - Supports automatic failover of the master, and the replication tree can be fixed when servers in the tree fail either manually.
+  - Supports the automatic failover of the master, and the replication tree can be fixed when servers in the tree fail either manually.

 ## Requirements
 ### Operating systems
-This role will work on the following operating systems:
+This Ansible role installs Percona Server for MySQL on linux operating system, including establishing a filesystem structure and server configuration with some common operational features, Will works on the following operating systems:

   * CentOS 7